-Today’s featured child on the blog is *Chloe! *Chloe lives at Courage Home Purple at Sarah’s Covenant Homes (SCH), India, with co-foster mothers Nikki & Merissa, as well as 12 foster siblings and Nikki’s adopted daughter, Deepa (formerly *Charlotte on this blog, before the completion of their adoption!).
+*Chloe lives at Courage Home Purple at Sarah’s Covenant Homes (SCH), India, with co-foster mothers Lydia & Merissa, as well as 12 foster siblings and Merissa’s daughter, Divya (formerly *Addie on this blog).

 *Chloe is blind as the result of being born without eyes (a condition called anophthalmia – learn more at the provided link!).
 She has no other disabilities. *Chloe is super-smart. *Chloe navigates her world using a guide cane, and is learning to read Braille, along with developing her pre-Braille skills (discriminating between objects tactilely, learning to ‘track’ Braille letters printed on pre-prepared sheets, tracking in Braille books while an adult reads, and so-on).
 She is very talkative and loves to sing.
 She speaks primarily in English, can speak full English sentences, and understands everything that is said to her.
 She would benefit from speech therapy, as her sounds are not always clear.

 *Chloe currently attends Anjali School for the Blind in her home, which you can learn more about here.
-ASB serves children who live at SCH in Courage Home and Joy Home (*Stephanie, *Jeanette, *Victoria), as well as children who live in the community.
-Blind or visually impaired foster siblings *Cedar, *Dinah, and *Jasmine also attend, alongside sighted foster siblings *Lily, *Molly, and *Nolan, who are not enrolled in mainstream private schools and also learn academics alongside the other kids at ASB.
-You can read about any of the children mentioned in this paragraph by choosing their names in the categories section on the side of this blog, or searching their names in the tags in the search bar.
+ASB serves children who live at SCH in Courage Home and Joy Home (*Stephanie & *Victoria, who is also available for adoption), as well as children who live in the community.
+Blind or visually impaired foster siblings *Cedar, *Dinah, *Georgie, and *Jasmine also attend, alongside sighted foster siblings *Lily, *Molly, *Izzy, *Ainsley (adopted!), *Piper (adopted!), and *Nolan, who are not enrolled in mainstream private schools and also learn academics alongside the other kids at ASB.
+You can read about any of the children mentioned in this paragraph by choosing their linked names above.

-Read more about what *Chloe’s co-foster mom, Nikki, has to say about her here!
+Read more about what *Chloe’s former foster mom, Nikki, has to say about her here!